jshafer817/UbuntuTouch/README.md

 Android sources are from Milaq WITHOUT JCSullins Bluetooth fixes.

-Download Ubuntu Touch, replace the folders from the "Source to compile" Folder.
+Download Ubuntu Touch, replace the folders from the "Source to compile" Folder.<br>
 It *should compile* as of 09-01-2013.

-RamDisk Information
+RamDisk Information:<br>
 The Touchpad uses LVM partitions.
 I had to compile e2label and lvm for the ramdisk to detect our partitions.
 I edited the touch script.
 Added udev rules, but removed dm-* from 60-persistent-storage.rules to get UUID's and Labels for the Data Partition to be DATAFS on every boot, no matter what.

-Kernel Information:
+Kernel Information:<br>
 Took the kernel from Milaq and changed the config file.
 Added all the Ubuntu Touch stuff, especially CGROUPS and CONFIG_TMPFS_POSIX=y..
 I added a patch I found that makes the kernel automatically mount /sys/fs/cgroups as this seems to be a requirement.

-System Partition.<br>
+System Partition:<br>
 1. Add ts_srv, make it executable<br>
 2. Create /vendor/etc/audio_effects, and the vendor directory, as it is missing<br>
 3. Imported files from Milaq's CM10.1 Rom /system/lib/hw<br>